Gigi & Nate

 Gigi & Nate is a 2022 American coming-of-age drama film directed by Nick Hamm from a screenplay by David Hudgins.
-The film is loosely based on a book by Ellen Rogers, Kasey to the Rescue: The Remarkable Story of a Monkey and a Miracle.
+The film was loosely inspired by a book by Ellen Rogers, Kasey to the Rescue: The Remarkable Story of a Monkey and a Miracle.
 In 2006, Roger's disabled son worked with an organisation that paired monkeys with disabled people to provide help.
 The film was released in the United States on September 2, 2022, by Roadside Attractions.